teodorwisniewski/my_helpful_scripts/README.md

 3. ```load_data_to_pandas_from_postgres_database.py``` it allows to load data from a postgres table to a pandas dataframe.
 For this script psycopg2 library needs to be installed.

-4. ```load_csv_to_postgres_database.py``` it allows to load data a csv file to a table in the postgres database.
+4. ```load_csv_to_postgres_database.py``` it allows to load data from a csv file to a table in the postgres database.
-For this script psycopg2 library needs to be installed.
+For this script psycopg2, pandas and numpy libraries need to be installed.

 ## Author
 Teodor Wisniewski